Queensland Transport and Logistics Council

-To represent the freight transport and logistics industry to influence policy, regulation, infrastructure planning and investment to achieve sustainable and productive supply chains
+The Queensland Transport and Logistics Council’s Mission is to represent the freight transport and logistics industry to influence policy, regulation, infrastructure planning and investment to achieve sustainable and productive supply chains.

-The QTLC aims to support the efficient movement of freight in order to support sustainable and productive economic development and prosperity by pursuing:
+The QTLC aims to support the efficient movement of freight in order to support sustainable and productive economic development and prosperity.

 - Appropriate and ongoing investment in supply chain infrastructure;